Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/curve.rst

 Let us make a simple example:

-- Remove default cube object from scene and add a Monkey with :menuselection:`Add --> Mesh --> Monkey`
+- Remove the default cube object from the scene and add a Monkey with :menuselection:`Add --> Mesh --> Monkey`
 - Now add a curve with :menuselection:`Add --> Curve --> Bézier Curve`

 .. _fig-modifier-curve-edit: